eclab/grains/vs/README.md

 ## Playing Modes

-VS has three MODES.
+VS has three MODES, specified by POT 3.

 ### Free Mode
 The wave mix is set by changing IN1/POT1 and IN2/POT2.

 ### Record mode
 The wave mix is **recorded** by changing IN1/POT1 and IN2/POT2 for up to 4 seconds.
-Recording starts when a note is played.
-During recording you can hear the note even if it's been released.
-The GATE OUT is raised at the beginning of recording and only lowered at the end of recording.
+When a note is played, the GATE OUT is raised, and when a note is released, the GATE OUT is lowered.
 Recording stops when (1) the time has elapsed or (2) the note is released or (3) the mode is changed back to PLAY or FREE.

 When you have stopped recording, VS will save your internal recording to the EEPROM so that it's available even after you reboot.